miladyboy/wingman/tasks/Tasks.md

 - [ ] Add Dark/Light theme.
 - [ ] Make session management optional through a "Remember Me" toggle.
 - [ ] Save memories based on what the bot sees in photos or what I say.
 (RAG) **(Hard)**
-- [ ] Add "global data" preferences for the user: what they're looking for and ways to connect with girls through commonalities.
 - [ ] Make the bot respond in Markdown.
 - [ ] Implement a free trial for the Stripe membership.
 - [ ] When uploading Tinder photos, extract and save tags/info from the description and profile.